Jherrykizz1/TS-Acad-Group-5-Capstone-Project/README.md

   ➜  Network: use --host to expose <br>

-  ➜  press h + enter to show help. <br>
+  ➜  Press h + enter to show help. <br>

-  After seeing this, copy the Local - http://localhost:5173/ to your browser. i use Chrome.
+  After seeing this, copy the Local - http://localhost:5173/ to your browser.
+I use Chrome.

   If you type `npm start` in your terminal, it should open your browser automatically.
 If not, you can open it manually.